khng300/get-image-glsl/README.md

 # TODO

- - use cmake
+ - use EGL for ES shader with GLFW

- - use EGL for es shader with GLFW
+ - test all GLSL versions

 # Developper notes / design choices